 If a deduction was claimed for percentage depletion on a taxpayer's federal return, then that amount must be included in computing the taxpayer's AGI.
+(See S-24 under subtractions.)

 A-13-Safe-Harbor Leases (See I.R.C. § 168(f)(8))